ibm-cloud-docs/power-iaas-cli-plugin/upgrade-v1.md

 #  What’s new in IBM {{site.data.keyword.powerSys_notm}} CLI V 1.0
 {: #whats-new-v1}

-This upgrade guide for {{site.data.keyword.powerSysFull}} ........(cont.)

-.
-.
-.
-.
+In this Upgrade Guide, you will find a concise overview of the changes and improvements made in the {{site.data.keyword.powerSysFull}} command-line interface (CLI) as we transition from version 0.7.1 to 1.0.0.
+This topic highlight any modifications that may affect your usage and is tailored to facilitate a smooth transition to the latest release, enabling you to seamlessly leverage the enhanced capabilities of our CLI.

-The following tables in the section below shows what’s changed in the new V 1.0 comparing with the V 0.7 version.
+The following tables in the section below shows what’s changed in the new V 1.0.0 comparing with the V 0.7 version.

 ## ibmcloud pi cloud-connection
 {: connection}